mapperr/dfl/README.md

 If the path does not exits it will mkdir it for you.

 If something that is not a link exists it will ask nicely what to do.

+### Secrets

+You can put your secret dotfiles in the `dotfiles/secrets` directory, they will be linked after the `default` ones, and, if `dotfiles` is a git repo, you can gitignore it.

 ### Overrides